simonvomeyser/simple-web-dev/resources/markdown/extending-laravel-markdown-with-lazy-images.md

 This is not *exactly* who the library does it, there are a lot of custom objects involved, but you hopefully get the idea.

 </sidenote>

+So before writing anything, we need to talk a little about the concepts:

-The library uses a concept of *parsers* and *renderes*.
-Parsing means "recognizing a pattern in markdown and add it to the things that should be rendered".
-Rendering happens after the parsing is complete and means actually transforming the AST into an HTML string.
+The library thinks in *parsers* and *renderes*.
+Parsing means "recognizing a pattern in markdown and adding it to the things that should be rendered".
+Rendering happens after all the parsing is complete and is the actual transformation of the data into an HTML string.

 It gets even a little more confusing since the library distinguishes between the handling of *blocks* (like paragraphs) and *inlines* (like images, bold text) .
 Both types have respective *parsers* and *renderes*.